DA0-DA0/dao-contracts/contracts/pre-propose/cwd-pre-propose-approver/README.md

 On instantiation, this contract registers a hook with the approval contract to automatically create proposals in the approver DAO.

-When this contract recieves a prop as hook from `cwd-pre-propose-approval-single`, it makes an approval prop.
-If approved, the approval prop calls the approve message on this contract when executed.
-When prop is rejected and closed it fires off reject call.
+When this contract recieves a proposal as hook from `cwd-pre-propose-approval-single`, it makes an approval propose in the approval DAO.
+If approved, the approval proposal calls the approve message on this contract when executed.
+If the proposal is rejected and closed it fires off reject call.

 ```
 ┌──────────┐         Approver DAO Registers Prop Submission Hook